anagha-google/apache-hudi-gcp-lab/03-lab-guide/Module-04.md

 ![README](../04-images/m04-00-2.png)
 <br><br>

-### 2. What happens under the hood when the BigQuerySysncTool is run
+### 2. RECAP: What happens under the hood when the BigQuerySysncTool is run
 ![README](../04-images/m04-00-3.png)
 <br><br>